YuetianLu-sudo/hallulrh/docs/lre_behavior_figures.md

 - y = `halluc_rate`
 - Points colored by model; annotated by relation label
 - Report Spearman correlation (pooled across all points)

+---

+## 6. Concept slide
+We maintain a one-slide conceptual figure that explains the difference-vector LRE pipeline (translation: ô = s + d̄_r) and the definition of Δcos.

+Repo location:
+- `docs/assets/diffvec_lre_pipeline.png`